 Make sure that your staff knows to provide the guest with another room immediately.
 They may also provide reassurance to the guest that bed bugs do not harbor diseases, and that your hotel has a bed bug prevention and treatment plan in place to address the issue right away.

 Then, offer to provide laundry services to the guest, if they fear contact with the bed bugs has infested their belongings.
 Once the guest is satisfied with their new arrangements, schedule for an inspection of the area immediately.

 The discovery of a bedbug infestation in one room means that other areas may be infested since bedbugs can travel.
 Always have adjacent rooms inspected by the pest control technician once an active infestation has been identified.

 Arrange for Regular Treatments

-Businesses with high levels of traffic sometimes find it more effective to arrange for regular treatments that prevent and eliminate infestations.
+Businesses with high levels of traffic sometimes find it more effective to arrange for regular commercial pest control treatments that prevent and eliminate infestations.
 Talk to your pest technician to identify a schedule for services that work best for your business.